 Try buying some fabric row cover.
 This simple and inexpensive garden tool can really save your lettuce from a cold night.
 The heavier row cover fabrics can protect your crops for up to 6 to 8 degrees.
 This means your lettuce will be snug and warm on nights as low as 26.

 For even more protection try a hoop house or even better a cold frame.
 Either of these simple structures will keep you growing lettuce in the fall well into the days when you have temperatures as low at 20 degrees!
 You can learn more about Hoop houses and cold frames by following these links.
 The links will hook you up with some posts I wrote on using both.
 You can also go here to see a great post on how to build a really nice cold frame.

-All great things must come to an end and the lettuce harvest usually comes to an end when night time temperatures reach that 20 degree mark (even in a cold frame).
+All great things must come to an end.
+The lettuce harvest usually comes to an end when nighttime temperatures reach that 20-degree mark (even in a cold frame).
 So if it looks like your night time temperatures are going to drop below that mark and stay there for a few days then it’s time to harvest the rest of your lettuce and bring it in and put in the fridge.
-Most lettuces will stay good in the fridge for at least another two weeks giving you tons of crunchy salads well into December.
+Most lettuces will stay good in the fridge for at least another two weeks.
+Giving you tons of crunchy salads well into December.